• Menu

 Yoga… or Tantra?
 What’s’ the difference?
 Photo Credit Pete Longworth

 The question assumes that there IS a difference between Yoga and Tantra, as if they are two separate things – like a chair and a cup.
+(Of course, they are not two separate things either when our view has widened enough!)

 However as both Yoga and Tantra are concepts, they are not necessarily separate from each other.